srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Trade-offs: Less flexibility for multiple sessions, but better resource utilization

 2. **Error Handling Strategy**:
-   - Decision: Use standardized TCResponse objects with error information
+   - Decision: Use standardized TCResponse objects with error information and AppError class with specific error types
-   - Rationale: Provides consistent error handling across the application
+   - Rationale: Provides consistent error handling across the application with better categorization
-   - Trade-offs: Adds some overhead but improves maintainability
+   - Trade-offs: Adds some overhead but improves maintainability and debugging

 3. **Configuration Approach**:
    - Decision: Use environment variables for configuration
    - Rationale: Separates configuration from code, supports different environments
    - Trade-offs: Requires proper environment setup but improves security

+4. **Request Tracing**:
+   - Decision: Add unique request IDs to all API calls
+   - Rationale: Improves traceability and debugging
+   - Trade-offs: Adds some overhead but significantly improves troubleshooting

 ### Technical Debt